antonioshem/work_gig_python_06/README.md

 - Nesting and use of function pointers in python
 - Robotframework is used to test the code.

 Function pointer in Python are used to reduce deep nesting.
+In addition, the use of Function Pointers enhances speed thence saving time.
 Here is a classical example of usage of Function Pointers in Python